skibadubskiybadubs/ThreadEPy/readme.md

 ## Overview

 This tool automates the process of running multiple EnergyPlus simulations concurrently, efficiently utilizing available CPU cores.
-It provides a rich terminal UI to monitor progress, resource usage, and simulation status in real-time.
+It provides a GUI and a rich terminal UI to monitor progress, resource usage, and simulation status in real-time.

 ![GUI](img2.png)